Delay of game: Canadian

 In Canadian football, the term "delay of game" is used for a different type of foul.
 On kickoffs, it can be called against the kicking team for failure to put the ball in play within 20 seconds of the referee's signal.
 At other times in the game, it can be called against the defensive team for interference with the placement of the ball after it is declared in play by the referee.
 In both cases, the penalty is 10 yards from the previous spot.

 The foul known as "delay of game" in American football is called "time count" in Canada.
 It is generally identical to the American foul, with two important exceptions.
 First, Canadian football only allows the offensive team 20 seconds from the referee's signal to put the ball in play, as opposed to the longer periods allowed in the American code.
 Second, the penalty, which is identical to that in the American code during most of the game, including convert attempts at any time, is dramatically different after the Canadian code's three-minute warning near the end of each half.
 After the three-minute warning, the base penalty becomes loss of down on first or second down, instead of the regular 5 yards.
 On third down (the final down that the offensive side has to gain a first down), the penalty becomes 10 yards with the down repeated.
 The referee also has the right to give possession to the defensive team if he deems repeated time count violations on third down to be deliberate.

 Association football

 Any player who the referee adjuges to be delaying the restart of the game to gain an unfair advantage is cautioned and may be shown a yellow card.
-Common strategies include delaying the taking of a goal kick or free kick, or taking excessive time to leave or enter the field of play during a substitution.
+Common strategies include delaying the taking of a goal kick or free kick, "diving", a term used for players pretending to be injured, or taking excessive time to leave or enter the field of play during a substitution.